nfejes/PEP-457-notes/README.md

 ## Advanced semantics
 To cite the PEP,

 *  _Although positional-only parameter technically have names, these names are internal-only; positional-only parameters are never externally addressable by name.
 (Similarly to `*args` and `**kwargs` .)_
 *  _It's possible to nest option groups._
 *  _If there are no required parameters, all option groups behave as if they're to the right of the required parameter group._
 *  _For clarity and consistency, the comma for a parameter always comes immediately after the parameter name.
 It's a syntax error to specify a square bracket between the name of a parameter and the following comma.
 (This is far more readable than putting the comma outside the square bracket, particularly for nested groups.)_
 *  _If there are arguments after the `/` , then you must specify a comma after the `/` , just as there is a comma after the `*` denoting the shift to keyword-only parameters._
 *  _This syntax has no effect on `*args` or `**kwargs` ._

 **discussion on this...**

-## Problems with the proposal
-With the new syntax, it would be possible to create very complex function parameter declarations, especially if nested optional groups are used.
-This might be a disadvantage since it might actually be harder to read such declarations compared to using multiple function definitions in the documentation.

 ## Alternative notations
 Prior to this PEP, several other semantics for positional only parameters has been proposed.
 Two examples that are discussed by Guido van Rossum in [3] is